bluesky-social/atproto-website/content/specs/data-model.md

 ## JSON Representation

-atproto uses it's own conventions for JSON, instead of using DAG-JSON directly.
+atproto uses its own conventions for JSON, instead of using DAG-JSON directly.
 Normalizations like key sorting are also not required or enforced: only DAG-JSON is used as a byte-reproducible representation.

 The encoding for most of the core and compound types is obvious, with only `link` and `bytes` needing special treatment.